Stalking: Victims say new ways needed to tackle crime

 "But what we don't think is that he took a whole day off work just to leave those flowers, so we've probably got eight hours of stalking in that day, the stalking is his full-time job."

-Data analysed by the BBC's Shared Data Unit shows that charge rates have more than halved in Wales over the past four years - from 16% in 2018-19 to 7% in 2021-22.
+Data analysed by the BBC's Shared Data Unit showed charge rates have more than halved in Wales over the past four years - from 16% in 2018-19 to 7% in 2021-22.

 In the same period the conviction rate is 74%.